Leonardo Acevedo: Sporting

 In July 2016, Acevedo was loaned for a year to another Portuguese club, Sporting CP, and again assigned to the reserve team.
 He scored 12 goals in his first season, joint ninth in the whole league.

 Acevedo returned to the city of Porto in July 2017, being loaned for a year to Primeira Liga club Boavista F.C. after Sporting signed him permanently.
 He scored only once in his debut top-flight season, opening a 1–1 draw with C.D.
 Tondela at the Estádio do Bessa the following 30 March.

 In August 2018, Acevedo was loaned to FC Zorya Luhansk of the Ukrainian Premier League.
 He went goalless in 11 total matches in Eastern Europe.

 On 2 September 2019, Acevedo went back to Portugal's second tier, joining Varzim S.C. on loan.
 He scored on 17 December as they defeated Anadia F.C.
 2–1 after extra time to reach the quarter-finals of the Taça de Portugal.

 Acevedo joined Spanish Segunda División newcomers UD Logroñés on a one-year deal on 11 September 2020.
 He opened his account for the team from La Rioja on 28 October, with two goals at the start of the second half in a 3–2 win at Real Oviedo; he played 31 total games, scoring five times as his team were relegated.

 Estoril and Rio Ave

 On 21 July 2021, with his Sporting contract having expired, Acevedo signed a two-year deal with G.D.
 Estoril Praia, who were newly promoted to the same league.
 A year later, he moved for the same length for free to Rio Ave F.C. who were also freshly returned to the top level; Estoril kept 50% of his economic rights.

+Seongnam FC

+On 8 March 2024, Acevedo signed to K League 2 club, Seongnam FC for 2024 season.
+His use number 9 in shirt.

+FC Seoul

+On 1 January 2026, Acevedo was announce official signing to K League 1 club, FC Seoul for 2026 season.
+His use number 11 in shirt.